HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 {{ figure_markup(
   image="security-httponly-secure-samesite-cookie-usage.png",
   caption="Cookie attributes (mobile).",
-  description="Bar chart of cookie attributes used on mobile sites divided by first and third-party cookies.
+  description="Bar chart of cookie attributes used on desktop sites divided by first and third-party cookies.
 For first-party `HttpOnly` is used by 32.7%, `Secure` by 31.0%, and `SameSite` by 34.1%, while for third-party `HttpOnly` is used by 20.0%, `Secure` by 67.0%, and `SameSite` by 64.9%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR38ZfiZXxdGuzG4ywCEPKIU1Wl6E2bZwcQPyALavGq5q948gmWb8sT-Xo5T6K5z8smKPg6EKxV0JUI/pubchart?oid=546317907&format=interactive", sheets_gid="1757682198", sql_file="cookie_attributes.sql"